Splash (film): Impact and legacy

 The film's title served as inspiration for the name of Disney's theme park ride Splash Mountain.
 While the studio was coming out with the film, the Disney Imagineers were working on the ride, which was originally intended to be called Zip-a-Dee River Run.
-However, the studio executives requested that the ride be called Splash Mountain in order to promote the film.
+However, the studio executives requested that the ride be called Splash Mountain in order to promote the film, after their previous request for the Imagineers to include Hannah's mermaid character in the ride was declined.

 Steven Levitt and Stephen Dubner's book Freakonomics (2006) credits the film with popularizing the name Madison for girls, as does Steven Pinker's The Stuff of Thought (2007).
 In the film, Hannah's character takes her name from Madison Avenue (itself named after President James Madison) after walking past a road sign.
 Hanks' character comments that "Madison's not a name" as, at the time, it was an extremely rare first name for a woman.
 However, in the years since the film was released in theaters and re-released on VHS and then DVD, the name's popularity has skyrocketed.

 According to the Social Security Administration, the name Madison was the 216th most popular name in the United States for girls in 1990, the 29th most popular name for girls in 1995, and the third most popular name for girls in 2000.
 In 2005, the name cracked the top 50 most popular girls' names in the United Kingdom, and articles in British newspapers credit the film for the popularization.
-In a 2014 interview, Hannah commented on the irony of the name's popularity and subsequent acceptance as a standard first name given its origins as a joke based on Madison being primarily known as a street name at the time:
+In a 2014 interview, Hannah commented on the name's popularity:

 It's funny because no one understands the irony, because the whole point of me choosing that name was because it [was such a] silly name ...
 Obviously everyone knew it as the name of the street.
 No one really saw it as a first name and that was a joke.
 And now, of course it's not funny at all.
 It's just like, 'Oh, what a beautiful name!' ...
 It was funny at the time and now it's not even ironic.